birdyboy18/galaxian/README.md

 #Galaxian

-Galaxian is a take on the classic space shoot-em up. this one is face paced.
+Galaxian is a take on the classic space shoot-em up.
+I went for a face paced feel.
 Try and survice the onslaught of enemies as you tackle wave after wave of alien ships.
-Can you survive
+Can you survive?

+## How it was made

+I didn't really like the code we were given, therefore I remade the game by following the tutorial and editing as I wanted needed.
+You can find the Blog Post series I followed [here]("http://blog.sklambert.com/html5-canvas-game-panning-a-background/")

 ## Controls